Junior High, Professor and Director of Undergraduate Education

 Since the department emphasizes working with diverse populations and a variety of stakeholders, candidates visit and participate in area school activities throughout their education at Lipscomb.
-In addition, our candidates and faculty jointly make alternating annual trips in May to work in a two-week program with Native American students in South Dakota or with Spanish-speaking students in Lima, Peru, or Haiti.
-This program is offered in the three locations as part of the Cultural Perspectives course.
+In addition, our candidates and faculty jointly make alternating annual trips in May to work in a two-week program with Native American students in South Dakota or students internationally.
+This program is offered as part of the Cultural Perspectives course.
 International student teaching opportunities are also available through the Christian College Teacher Education Coordinating Council.
 For more information, contact the director of student teaching.

-Lipscomb University’s College of Education, named by the Tennessee Higher Education Commission’s Teacher Preparation Program Report Card in 2014 as best in the state at preparing teachers, is a leader in the movement to support educational progress in Tennessee.
+Lipscomb University’s College of Education, which received the highest available rating in overall performance in the 2017 Tennessee Department of Education Teacher Preparation Report Card, is a leader in the movement to support educational progress in Tennessee.
 The college has also been recognized by the National Council for Teacher Quality (NCTQ).
 Both elementary and secondary preparation programs are nationally ranked.

 In Spring 2012, the Ayers Institute for Teacher Learning and Innovation was launched to define and design competencies around teacher leadership.
 The Ayers Institute will be working closely with the Tennessee Charter School Incubator in developing sustainable leadership programming.
 Working with the Tennessee Higher Education Commission, the institute will also be working to collaborate with institutions of higher education to develop and implement the new Tennessee Academic standards across the state.
 These efforts are designed to transform teaching and learning in pre- service teacher education in K-12 programs.